telerik/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-service-storage/how-to-use-redis-storage.md

 ## Adding the necessary dependencies

 Telerik Reporting uses __StackExchange.Redis__  client library to access a Redis database.
-When adding a reference to __Telerik.Reporting.Cache.StackExchangeRedis__ , the version of StackExchange.Redis client must be considered,           because version 2.0+ introduces breaking changes and is not compatible with previous versions.
+When adding a reference to __Telerik.Reporting.Cache.StackExchangeRedis__, the version of StackExchange.Redis client must be considered,           because version 2.0+ introduces breaking changes and is not compatible with previous versions.

 * Telerik.Reporting.Cache.StackExchangeRedis assembly depends on StackExchange.Redis.StrongName version 1.0.320 up to version 1.2.7.

 * Telerik.Reporting.Cache.StackExchangeRedis.2 depends on StackExchange.Redis version 2.0.601 or greater.
-It is built against .NET Standard 2.0 and it can be used in projects targeting .NET Framework 4.6.1+ or .NET Core 2.0+
+It is built against.NET Standard 2.0 and it can be used in projects targeting.NET Framework 4.6.1+ or.NET Core 2.0+

 ###Using the Telerik NuGet repository: